 Results 1–10 of 37 for "Curriculum"X related to "APAGS members can now join the APA..."
-Refine Your Search Refine Your Search TopicEducation (28)Children (6)Learning & memory (5)Personality (5)Race (3) 8 more... [+] Testing issues (3)HIV & AIDS (2)Bullying (1)Depression (1)Law & psychology (1)Sleep (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (2)Dwyer, Carol (2)Arnold, J. David (1)Bowleg, Lisa (1)Brabeck, Mary (1) 15 more... [+] Eagleston, Jean R. (1)Engle, T. L. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kasschau, Richard A. (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)Leal, Linda (1)Lucariello, Joan (1)McCombs, Barbara (1)Nogare, Mario A. (1)O'Leary, Ann (1)Renner, Michael J. (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Hide details Results 1–10 of 37 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicEducation (29)Children (7)Learning & memory (5)Personality (5)Race (3) 8 more... [+] Testing issues (3)HIV & AIDS (2)Bullying (1)Depression (1)Law & psychology (1)Sleep (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorBenjamin, Ludy T. Jr. (2)Dwyer, Carol (2)Arnold, J. David (1)Bowleg, Lisa (1)Brabeck, Mary (1) 15 more... [+] Eagleston, Jean R. (1)Engle, T. L. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kasschau, Richard A. (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)Leal, Linda (1)Lucariello, Joan (1)McCombs, Barbara (1)Nogare, Mario A. (1)O'Leary, Ann (1)Renner, Michael J. (1)Semrud-Clikeman, Margaret (1)Snellgrove, Louis (1)Hide details Results 1–10 of 37 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
 This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 2.Using Classroom Data to Give Systematic Feedback to Students to Improve LearningEffective feedback is a great way for teachers to use collected data in order to improve student learning.
 Unfortunately, feedback opportunities are scarce in most classrooms.Curriculum 3.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 4.Activity 1.2: What is Personality?
 A Personal AppraisalThis activity helps students identify and examine their implicit personality theories and makes personality theories concrete and understandable.Curriculum 5.Teaching Tip Sheet: Attitudes and Behavior ChangeThere are several teaching strategies that psychologists who teach the study of attitudes can use to update and enhance their courses to reflect what social scientists have learned from HIV/AIDS-related research.Curriculum 6.How Do My Students Think: Diagnosing Student ThinkingTeachers and researchers generally refer to preinstructional knowledge as preconceptions.
 Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 7.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
-For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 8.Discussion/Essay QuestionsStudents can discuss Freud's theories, self-actualization of famous people and types of personality research.Curriculum 9.Activity 3.2: Concentrative MeditationA systematic narrowing of attention that seems to slow the metabolism and help produce feelings of well-being.Curriculum 10.Sample Response to D.1. — Course Content Requiring CitationsThe demonstration of program credibility can include citations to relevant peer-reviewed research and reference to broader, recognized traditions of research and theory.Curriculum Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 36 for "Curriculum"X related to "APAGS members can now join the APA..."
+For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 8.Activity 3.2: Concentrative MeditationA systematic narrowing of attention that seems to slow the metabolism and help produce feelings of well-being.Curriculum 9.Sample Response to D.1. — Course Content Requiring CitationsThe demonstration of program credibility can include citations to relevant peer-reviewed research and reference to broader, recognized traditions of research and theory.Curriculum 10.Curriculum for Level 1 Training in PsychopharmacologyBasic Psychopharmacology Education includes the biological bases of medication, including how psychoactive substances work, how they affect brain function, plus mastering drugs that treat mental disorders and those commonly abused.Curriculum Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 37 for "Curriculum"X related to "APAGS members can now join the APA..."